grandcircusco/cheatsheets/csharp/aspnet_proxies.md

 For the Reddit API, we will convert incoming API calls of the form /reddit/SOMETHING to the subreddit API like so: https://www.reddit.com/r/SOMETHING/.json.
 Thus, to load the AWW redit, you would simply call back to your server with /reddit/AWW.

-For the DnD API, we're responding to two forms: One parameter and two parameters.
+For the DnD API, we're responding to multiple path levels.
 For example (you'll need to set the port number according to your app; in this example it's 44308):

 https://localhost:44308/dnd/classes/barbarian will load https://www.dnd5eapi.co/api/classes/barbarian